 Inside Kapellan á Kirkjubæjarklaustri - the Chapel at Kirkjubæjarklaustur - a model of the old church

 Finally, the volcanic eruption ended on February 7th, 1784.
 Hard times followed and ice-cold winters, and what we in Iceland call Móðuharðindin - the Calamity of the Mist - which went as far as Siberia.
 In Scotland, there was crop failure due to the mist.

-In Iceland, 70% of the stock died because of the mist and 10,000 people died (20% of the nation) - of famine and outbreak of diseases.
+In Iceland, 70% of the stock died because of the toxic sulphuric dioxide mist and 10,000 people died (20% of the nation) - of famine and outbreak of diseases.
 In 1760 the number of sheep fed during the winter months was 357.000 but after the volcanic eruption in 1783-1784, only 50.000 sheep were left in Iceland!
 At the turn of the century, the number was fortunately up to 304.000 (Bændablaðið).

 In Kirkjubæjarklaustur a chapel was erected in memory of Rev. Jón Steingrímsson next to where the old church stood.
 Inside the chapel, you will find a model of the old church, which seems to have been quite big.